gilnam74/vex-sneppet/Codex.md

 #### Core concepts
 All project data located in one folder on the network drive.
+All project data structured as ASSETS and SHOTS.
+Shots are the part of one project.
 All project management data and record of project data changes are located in Shotgun.

 #### Pipeline definition and goals